 1.1 Two Hex games on $11 \times 11$ and $13 \times 13$ board sizes.
 Each move is labeled by a number, representing the playing order.
 White won both games by successfully forming a chain to connect his two sides.
-In the left subfigure, the second move swaps the color - S labeled move $g_2$ indicates that the player using black stone was originally assigned as 1.2 the second-player, effectively becoming the first-player after swap A 5-level solution for $3 \times 3$ Hex.
-A dotted line indicates that the 2 1.3 Symmetric moves are ignored.
+In the left subfigure, the second move swaps the color - S labeled move g2 indicates that the player using black stone was originally assigned as 1.2 the second-player, effectively becoming the first-player after swap A 5-level solution for $3 \times 3$ Hex.
+A dotted line indicates that the connected two nodes can be merged into one as they are equivalent.
+2 1.3 Symmetric moves are ignored.
 This solution contains 34 nodes The bridge connection pattern in Hex.
-The two black stones can be 7 connected via one of the two empty cells no matter if Black or White plays first - they are virtually connected 8 2.1 The directed acyclic graph (edges are directed downwards) of a game.
+The two black stones can be connected via one of the two empty cells no matter if Black or White 7 plays first - they are virtually connected 8 2.1 The directed acyclic graph (edges are directed downwards) of a game.
 Each node corresponds to a state, and is labeled with that state's minimax value score for player MAX 14 2.2 Example solution graphs for the first and second players.
 Each node represents a game state; each edge stands for a legal action from its upward game state.
-Value at each node is labeled with respect to the 2.3 player at root, i.e., the first-player. $\dots \dots \dots$ $\begin{array}{c} 15\\ 16 \end{array}$ 2.4 In the right figure, by symmetry, the winning strategy for Black can be summarized by two identical and independent subgame strategies, i.e., cells encircled with numbers 1 to 8 plus the black stone.
-This subgame is called the 4-3-2 pattern in Hex; it can be composed from 25 bridge patterns.
-The starred nodes are dummy whose purpose is to make the exposition of the decomposition clear. $\dots$ . $\dots$ . $\dots$ .
-Solution for $5\times5$ Her by strategy decomposition.
-Each f edge is a 17 2.0 mapping whose argument is a set of moves and output is a single response move.
-The graph can be further simplified by discarding 2.6 substrategy into one.
+Value at each node is labeled with respect to the 2.3 player at root, i.e., the first-player. $\ldots$ $\begin{array}{c} 15\\ 16 \end{array}$ 2.4 In the right figure, by symmetry, the winning strategy for Black can be summarized by two identical and independent subgame strategies, i.e., cells encircled with numbers 1 to 8 plus the black stone.
+This subgame is called the 4-3-2 pattern in Hex; it can be composed from 2.5 bridge patterns.
+The starred nodes are dummy whose purpose is to make the exposition of the decomposition clear. $\ldots$ $\ldots$ Solution for 5×5 Hex by strategy decomposition.
+Each $f$ edge is a 17 2.0 mapping whose argument is a set of moves and output is a single response move.
+The graph can be further simplified by discarding all squared nodes and merging all subgame nodes sharing the same 2.6 substrategy into one.
 Starred nodes are called branch nodes in [214].
 The 8-puzzle sliding tile problem [153]: Given an initial configuration 18 and rules for moving tiles, the objective is to find a sequence of moves to reach the goal state.
-Such a puzzle can be directly translated into a state-space graph , which is an OR graph where every vertex is a 2.7 decision node for the problem-solver 19 8 sary opponent.
+Such a puzzle can be directly translated into a state-space graph , which is an OR graph where every vertex is a 2.7 decision node for the problem-solver 19 1 graph, where AND nodes are decision points controlled by an adver- sary opponent.
 20